In China, knock-off Apple Watches have their own fans

 "It came on sale in mid-March and has been constantly out of stock," said one imitation Apple Watch seller who declined to give his name.
 "On average we sell around 40 a day.
 Some customers just came and bought five or more at a time."

 The mimic Watches, built on Google Inc's operating system, don't need a separate smartphone to work, said one merchant.
-At her store, one was retailing for 360 yuan ($58) - around one eighth of the cost of Apple's cheaper Watch models.
+At her store, one was retailing for 360 yuan (39 pounds) - around one eighth of the cost of Apple's cheaper Watch models.

 One version used a SIM card, could make calls, send messages, browse the Internet and take pictures, she said.